ReproNim/module-dataprocessing/_episodes/06-testing.md

 Building and testing should be done using various environments you want to support, e.g. Python 2.7 and Python 3.5.

-* Commit changes and integrate with the main code frequently

-As a developer you should try to commit at least once per day in order to keep track of your changes.
-It is also good to integrate your changes with the main code frequently.
-By doing this, you can find out if there's a conflict between your work and other developers work.
+A common practice is that every single pull request to the main branch of the project repository is automatically build and tested before merging.
-If the main branch is automatically build and tested, you can easily  detect conflicts in compilation and execution of your code.
+That way, the team can easily  detect conflicts in compilation and execution of your code.

-For a full list of CI principles with detailed explanation you can check online resources:
+For a list of CI principles with detailed explanation you can check online resources:
 - [Wikipedia](https://en.wikipedia.org/wiki/Continuous_integration)
 - A nice review by [Martin Fowler](https://www.martinfowler.com/articles/continuousIntegration.html)
 - A short blog post by [Darryl Bowler](http://blogs.collab.net/devopsci/ten-best-practices-for-continuous-integration)

-### Element 4: Continuous Integration Service: Travis CI
+### Element 5: Continuous Integration Service: Travis CI

 [Travis CI](https://travis-ci.org/) is a continuous integration service used to build and test software projects hosted at GitHub.